 - 160 ml sour cream room temperature, see notes for the alternative

 - 3 medium passion fruit

 - 2 medium limes juice only

 - 60 g caster sugar

-- Preheat the oven to 170C (fan).
-Grease and line the 900 g loaf baking tin with baking parchment (leave plenty overhanging).
+- Preheat the oven to 180°C (160°C fan).
+Grease and line the baking tin with baking parchment (leave plenty overhanging).

-- In a large bowl of an electric mixer, beat together the butter and sugar until creamy, pale and fluffy (about 3 minutes).
-Add roughly about 1 tbsp of egg, mix until fully combined and repeat with the remaining egg until all of the egg has been incorporated, only adding a little bit at a time, mixing well after each addition.
+- In a large bowl of an electric mixer, beat together the butter and sugar until creamy, pale and fluffy (about 3-4 minutes).
+Gradually, start adding the beaten eggs, only about a tablespoon at a time, mixing well after each addition.
 Scrape the bottom and the sides of the bowl as needed.

-- Using a cocktail stick or a long skewer, poke the holes all over the cake, then brush 1/2 of the juice over the top of the cake.
-Mix the remaining 1/2 of the juice with passion fruit seeds and caster sugar and pour over the top of the cake.
-Allow to set before serving.
+- Using a long skewer or a cake tester, poke the holes all over the cake, then brush ½ of the juice over the top of the cake.
+Mix the remaining ½ of the juice with passion fruit seeds and 60 g of caster sugar and pour over the top of the cake.
+Allow to set for few minutes before serving.
 Enjoy!